 Abram’s crucial break with paganism started when he smashed the idols of his father, Terah.
 Indeed, his whole life was a series of revelations of the oneness of God.

-At first Abram and his wife Sarai settled at Harran, in the Balikh Valley, now Turkey.
+At first Abram and his wife Sarai settled at Harran, in the Balikh Valley in what is now Turkey.
 Like many people of his day, they were nomads.
 When he was 75, Abram heard God telling him to found a new nation in faraway Canaan.
 He journeyed from Yamhad (modern Aleppo), Bashan (Hawran) and Shechem (Balata near Nablus) to Bethel (Baytin, north of Jerusalem) and the Negev.

-To mark his life of faith, his name became Abraham (gaining the Hebrew letter hey from the name of God).
-Likewise Sarai became Sarah, meaning ‘princess’.
+To mark his life of faith, his name became Abraham (gaining the Hebrew letter hey which signified the name of God).
+Likewise, his wife Sarai became Sarah, meaning ‘princess’.

 Abraham had a son, Ishmael, by his maidservant, Hagar.
 Yet in the original Jewish account (unlike the rewriting in the Muslim Qur’an), his legitimate son and heir was Isaac, progeny of Sarah herself, whom Abraham produced at 100 years of age.

 To test his faith in God, Abraham was instructed to sacrifice Isaac.
 Reluctantly yet loyally, he agreed to do so.
 At the last moment God substituted a ram for the boy.
-The symbolism of The Binding or Akedah is a crucial motif in Jewish lore.
+The symbolism of The Binding or Akedah (as it is known in Hebrew) is a crucial motif in Jewish lore.

 Abraham was a dominant, patriarchal figure.
 He commanded a troop of camp followers, including his nephew Lot, and even chose a wife for Isaac: Rebecca.
 At Mamre near Hebron, his journey reaches its spiritual apogee as he swears by “Lord God Most High”.
 Some scholars say that this appellation synthesises the Jewish Yahweh with the Canaanite El Elyon.